 Hershel McGriff exhibited a competitive passion that lasted longer than any driver in NASCAR history.

-His first race was the 1950 Southern 500, in the NASCAR premier series’ sophomore season, at the age of 22.
+His first race was the 1950 Southern 500, in the NASCAR Cup Series' sophomore season, at the age of 22.

-His signature year came in 1986 when he won the series title, part of a string of 10 consecutive seasons with finishes in the top 10 in championship points.
-In 1991, McGriff was the recipient of the Bill France Award of Excellence.
-He was named one of NASCAR’s 50 Greatest Drivers in 1998.
+His signature year came in 1986 when he won the series title, part of a string of 10 consecutive seasons with finishes in the top 10 of championship points.

 In 1998, McGriff was named one of NASCAR’s 50 Greatest Drivers.